Natsue Washizu

-Natsue Washizu (鷲津 名都江, Washizu Natsue; born January 20, 1948), professionally also known as Kurumi Kobato (小鳩 くるみ), is a Japanese academic, translator, singer, actress, television personality and voice actress.
+Natsue Washizu (鷲津 名都江, Washizu Natsue), professionally also known as Kurumi Kobato (小鳩 くるみ, Kobato Kurumi), is a Japanese academic, translator, singer, actress, television personality and voice actress.

 Having debuted as a child singer and actress at the age of four in 1952, she subsequently signed with Victor Entertainment and acted in Japan's first television drama Ponpoko Monogatari.
 From 1964 to 1972, she was the "Onē-san" on Captain Doremifa and its successor Nakayoshi Rhythm.
-As a voice actress she portrayed Kozue Ayuhara in the anime Attack No. 1 and Snow White in the Japanese dub of Snow White and the Seven Dwarfs.
+As a voice actress, she portrayed Kozue Ayuhara in the anime Attack No. 1 and Snow White in the Japanese dub of Snow White and the Seven Dwarfs.

 Washizu later became a professor of British and American literature at Mejiro University and professor of linguistic and cultural studies at Mejiro University Graduate School.
-In 2004 she returned on television in Yōkoso!
+In 2004, she returned on television in Yōkoso!
 Mother Goose no sekai he to talk about her research.

 Early life

 Washizu was born on January 20, 1948, in Ichinomiya, Aichi Prefecture.
 Her family ran a private school of Confucian and Chinese studies in Ichinomiya that her family had established in the Edo period.
 Her great-grandfather Washizu Yōshō was the granduncle of writer Kafū Nagai.
 Scholar Washizu Kidō was her great-granduncle.

 At the age of three, Washizu participated in the NHK Nagoya's singing contest Koe-Kurabe Ude-Kurabe Kodomo Ongakkai and was the only one selected out of 47 contestants.
 She was recommended to take singing lessons to become a children's singer, and moved to Tokyo to study at Kurumi Art School.
 She later used the school's name "Kurumi" in her professional name "Kurumi Kobato".